 For example: if we delete the second relation from a tuple SC, then we also know that city London has status 20.

-The 3NF or third normal form is all about the introduction of the foreign key in our relation to reduce the redundancy.
-For solving the problem coming in 2NF we further break the data table to make some new relation.
-Here we solve the problem of insertion, deletion and updating up a certain extent.
+The 3NF(What is the 3nf example) or third normal form is all about the introduction of the foreign key in our relation to reduce the redundancy.
+For solving the problem coming in 2NF we further break the data table to make some new relations.
+Here we solve the problem of insertion, deletion, and updating to a certain extent.
 Though it is never possible to solve all the problems as it is quite difficult to finish the redundancy completely.

-Hope! you would have enjoyed this blog post.
-Please feel free to write to us at firstname.lastname@example.org if you have any doubts about this topic of 3NF.
+Hope! you would have enjoyed this blog post(What is the 3nf example).
+Please feel free to write to us at [email protected] if you have any doubts about this topic of 3NF.
 Have a great time!